 - Tribal Temporary Assistance for Needy Families (Tribal TANF)

 - Food Distribution Program on Indian Reservations

-- Or if your household income is 200% less than the Federal Poverty Guidelines.
+- Or if your household income is at or below 200% of the Federal Poverty Guidelines.
 The Federal Guideline is based on your household size and state.

 How do households apply?

 Step 1: Apply to qualify with USAC at ACPBenefit.org.

 Step 2: After USAC determines you are eligible, call RTC Communications to enroll in the ACP program.

 Households currently enrolled in the Lifeline program: You do not need to contact USAC; call RTC Communications to enroll in the ACP program.